gu-benites/bedrock-v3/docs/architecture/ai-streaming-architecture.md

 ## Overview

 This document outlines the architecture of the AI streaming system that powers the Create Recipe feature.
-The system integrates OpenAI Agents JS SDK with a dynamic, configuration-driven approach to enable real-time AI processing across multiple steps.
+The system integrates OpenAI Agents JS SDK with a buffer-based streaming approach using best-effort-json-parser to deliver complete, validated AI responses in real-time without partial updates.

 ## System Architecture